HYBRID VEHICLE INNOVATION

 Largely speaking, yes, but there are some key differences in terms of material choices and safety.

 Yes, but in motorsport the emphasis is more towards lightweight and efficiency, whereas in road car units, cost has a much higher importance.
-The balance of product cost (and the impact of material choice vs efficiency and cost) can always be simulated and discussed with customers enabling data-driven decisions to be made regarding product design.
+The balance of product cost (and the impact of material choice vs efficiency and cost) and the types of vehicle can always be simulated and discussed with customers enabling data-driven decisions to be made regarding product design.